dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/idsr_agg-installation.md

-# IDSR - Integrated Disease Surveillance and Response - Aggregate Installation Guide { #idsr-installation }
+# IDS - Integrated Disease Surveillance Installation Guide { #ids-installation }

 This document includes an installation guide for the IDSR aggregate package.